-During the agricultural age which prevailed in Europe until the early 1700s (Goodman, 1995) wealth was created in the context of a society based on agriculture that was influenced mainly by local markets for both produce and labour, punctuated by uncontrollable factors such as bad weather, conflict and epidemics.
-During this time the cycle of activities required to maintain life was predictable even if for most people life was little more than at subsistence level.
+During the agricultural age that prevailed in Europe until the early 1700s (Goodman, 1995), wealth was created in the context of a society based on agriculture, influenced mainly by local markets for both produce and labour and punctuated by uncontrollable factors such as bad weather, conflict and epidemics.
+During this time, the cycle of activities required to maintain life was predictable, even if for most people life was little more than at subsistence level.
+Of course this is a simplification.
+The wool trade in England exported throughout Europe long before the eighteenth century and the dominant power in world trade then was China.
+Nevertheless, whilst Euro-centric as a view, it does reflect the context within which people operated at that time.

 The agricultural era was followed by the Industrial Revolution and the industrial age, beginning in the late 1700s, which drove industrial output in the UK and later in America well into the twentieth century.
 It was characterized by a series of inventions and innovations that reduced the number of people needed to work the land and, through the factory system, provided the means of mass production.
-To a large extent demand and supply were predictable, enabling companies to structure their organizations along what Burns and Stalker (1966) described as mechanistic lines - as systems of strict hierarchical structures and lines of control.
+To a large extent, demand and supply were predictable, enabling companies to structure their organizations along what Burns and Stalker (1966) described as mechanistic lines - as systems of strict hierarchical structures and lines of control.

-This situation prevailed into the late twentieth century and of course still exists in some organizations.
-Demand came largely from domestic markets, organizations struggled to meet consumer demand and the most disturbing environmental influence on organizations of this era was the demand for products which outstripped supply.
-Henry Ford's remark that 'Any customer can have a car painted any colour so long as it is black' summed up the supply-led state of the markets.
+This situation prevailed into the late twentieth century and of course still exists in many organizations.
+Demand came largely from domestic markets, organizations struggled to meet consumer demand and the most disturbing environmental influence on organizations of this era was the demand for products that outstripped supply.
+Henry Ford's remark that 'any customer can have a car painted any colour so long as it is black' summed up the supply-led state of the markets.
 Ford did not have to worry about customers' colour preferences; he could sell everything his factories produced.